Tips to Play Apple Music with Amazon Echo and Alexa

 DRmare Apple Music to Echo Converter

 Are you hurry to find out how it works?
 Just download the trial version and follow me to use it immediately.
-To make sure the converting more smoothly, please make sure you have downloaded and prepared all the Apple Music files on iTunes already.
+To convert more smoothly, please make sure you have downloaded and prepared all the Apple Music files on iTunes already.

-I would recommend you to drag & drop the M4P music files directly from iTunes if you just need to convert a few songs.
-Else if you have hundreds of thousands of music, you can click the 'Add Files' button to browse and select all of them within several clicks.
+- I would recommend you to drag & drop the M4P music files directly from iTunes if you just need to convert a few songs.
+Else if you have hundreds of thousands of music, you can click the 'Add Files' button to browse and select them within several clicks.

-DRmare supports multiple widely used output formats like MP3, FLAC, AAC, MAV.
+- DRmare supports many widely used output formats like MP3, FLAC, AAC, MAV.
 You can pick up the one you prefer.
-Apart from selecting the output format, you can also edit the tags, customize the playback parameters etc. to make your songs more personalized.
+Apart from selecting the output format, you can also edit the tags, customize the playback parameters.
+So that to make your songs more personalized.

-No matter how many files you want, DRmare Audio Converter will handle them within one click.
+- No matter how many files you want, DRmare Audio Converter will handle them within one click.
 The converting speed will reach 30X faster speed.
-Honestly I am so surprised when I use the software for the first time and I am really grateful that DRmare software saves me so much time in doing this.
+I am so surprised when I use the software for the first time.
+I am grateful that DRmare software saves me so much time in doing this.

-In order to do this, you can download the Amazon Music app for PC or Mac and then you will be able to upload your music to Amazon Music cloud service with easy by following the screen wizard.
-When it is done, all the music will be able to accessible by Alexa and you can simply use the command 'Alexa, play Amazon Music' to play them.
+- To do this, you can download the Amazon Music app for PC or Mac.
+And then you will be able to upload your music to Amazon Music cloud service with ease.
+Just follow the screen wizard.
+When it is done, all the music will be able to accessible by Alexa.
+You can simply use the command 'Alexa, play Amazon Music' to play them.
 Note: You are only allow to upload 250 songs to Amazon Music for free.
 For more music, you are recommended to subscribe to the Amazon Music.

 Part 3.
 Quick Summarize

 Now you have learned the two best ways to stream Apple Music to Amazon Echo, which one do you prefer?
-I think it mostly depends everyone's requirements.
+It depends everyone's requirements.

 In the first solution, you don't need any extra software or devices to complete the job.
 The drawback is that you need to setup the Bluetooth connection all the time.
 It will be good if you only enjoy music time from time.
 However, if you are a heavy music lover, obviously the second way will be of much value to you.
-Though the paid version of DRmare Audio Converter for Windows/Mac may charge you $34.95, it is totally worth it to get thousands of DRM free music, let alone the lifetime free update service.
-By only an extra step to remove DRM from thousands of all your music files, you can listen to them freely anytime on Amazon Echo by asking Alexa.
+Though the paid version of DRmare Audio Converter for Windows/Mac may charge you $34.95, it is totally worth it.
+You will get thousands of DRM free music and lifetime free update service.
+With only an extra step to remove DRM from thousands of all your music files, you can listen to them freely anytime on Amazon Echo by asking Alexa.
 It is an once and for all solution.